CodingClubUC3M/codingclubuc3m.netlify.com/content/talk/2019-01-22/index.md

 ### About the speaker

 Ph.D. degree in Genetics from U. Complutense and Ph.D. degree in Statistics and O.R. from U. Complutense of Madrid.
-He has been professor in U. Complutense of Madrid, URJC and finally in U. Carlos III from 2004.
+He has been professor in U. Complutense of Madrid, URJC and finally in U. Carlos III de Madrid from 2004.
 He works in Bayesian Statistics and Biostatistics.